Intuition behind self-attention

 "Cats and dogs, like all pets, like cuddles"

-The word pet represents well both cats and dogs, which are hence redundant.
-We could then summarise the sentence above as "pets like cuddles".
+the word pet represents well both cats and dogs, which are hence redundant.

 This is clearly a very rough approximation of what a real summary would look like - but it works like a charm!

-There's plenty of information, videos and material on the web for those that want to dig deeper, here I will just point you to the key original paper on attention: Attention is all you need
+There's plenty of information, videos and material on the web for those that want to dig deeper.
+Here I will just point you to the key original paper on attention: Attention is all you need

 Best,